ftassy/Polyglot-Tech-Blog/src/en/blog/add-language.md

 ## Conclusion

-That's it, we have added a new language to our webpage !
+That's it, we have added a new language to our webpage!
 More information on [11ty i18n documentation](https://www.11ty.dev/docs/i18n/)